-Acne Clinical Research Studies for acne treatment at CDCRI in San Diego
+Acne Clinical Research Studies in San Diego

 Most people have had some kind of struggle with acne.
 From an occasional ill-timed zit right before a big date to a lifelong struggle with perpetual breakouts, acne has somehow had an impact on the lives of most individuals.
 California Dermatology & Clinical Research Institute in San Diego understands that struggle, and that is why we have dedicated research studies and clinical trials that use the latest and greatest science to try to find a way to combat acne breakouts.

-WHAT ARE ACNE BREAKOUTS AND PIMPLES?
+WHAT ARE ACNE BREAKOUTS?

 Everyone is familiar with what pimples look and feel like, but most are unfamiliar with what causes an annoying array of acne to break out on the face.
 Acne starts with clogged pores.
 Skin cells die all the time and should be naturally shed off, but sometimes the dead skin cells become sticky and oily.
 When this happens, instead of falling off the skin cells stays on your body and clogs your pores, creating a hodgepodge of bacteria and oils inside the skin.